KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 Ckan
 ^^^^

 This is available only in KnowageBD and KnowageSI.

 A Ckan dataset let you use open data as resource.
 You have to fill all the settings fields properly to let the dataset work successfully.
-Letís have a look on them:
+Let‚Äôs have a look on them:

  -  **File Type**\ ***: this field specifies the type of the file you want to import.
 Allowed ones are: CSV or XML;
  -  **Delimiter Character**\ ***: Here you have to insert the delimiter used in the file.
 Allowe values are: , ; \\t \|

-Federated

--  **Quote Character**\ ***: Allowed values for this field are: ì or î;
+ -  **Quote Character**\ ***: Allowed values for this field are: ‚Äú or ‚Äù;
  -  **Encoding**: Here you have to specify the encoding typology used.
-      Allowed values are: UTF-8, UTF-16, windows-1252 , ASCII or
+Allowed values are: UTF-8, UTF-16, windows-1252 , ASCII or    ISO-8859-1;
-      ISO-8859-1;

  -  **Skip rows**: the number inserted stands for the rows not to be imported;
  -  **Limit rows**: it is the maximum number of rows to be imported.
 If you leave it blank all rows are uploaded;
  -  **XLS numbers**: it is the number of scheets to be imported;
  -  **CKAN ID**\ ***: here you have to insert the ID of the resource you are interested in.
 Look for it among the additional information in Ckan dataset webpage.
  -  **CKAN url**\ ***: it is the direct link to download the resources available on Ckan dataset webpage.

-..

 We marked with the \* symbol the mandatory fields.
 We suggest to do a preview of your dataset before saving it to be sure everything have been correctly configured.

 Federated
 ^^^^^^^^^

 This is available only in KnowageBD and KnowageSI.

 In this area you can only manage metadata, visibility and perform the advanced operation we are going to describe at the end of this section.